wp-plugins/addthis/readme.txt

 == Screenshots ==

 1. The button on a sample post.
-2. The button, open, on a sample post.
+2. The open menu on a sample post.
 3. The settings interface on WordPress 2.7.
 4. A sample sharing trend report.
 5. A sample service usage report.